Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Introduction

 Computing the ML estimator amounts to solving an optimization problem.
-Whereas the optimization problem is convex, solving it is surprisingly challenging.
-It is easily checked that the \( k \)-th-order derivative of the objective function is unbounded for all \( k \); this fact violates standard assumptions in optimization literature and hence, for example, even the convergence of vanilla gradient descent for QST lacks a theoretical guarantee.
-There are indeed a few numerical algorithms provably converging for ML QST \cite{Goncalves2014,He2019,Li2019a,Odor2016,Rehacek2007,Tran-Dinh2015b}.
-These algorithms require processing the whole data-set in each iteration.
-Their per-iteration computational complexities are hence at least linear in the data size.
-Notice that, unfortunately, to estimate a quantum state, the data size must be exponential in the number of qubits in general \cite{Haah2017,ODonnell2016}; this fact renders those provably-converging optimization algorithms not scalable with respect to the number of qubits.
+Whereas the optimization problem is convex, standard convex optimization methods are not directly applicable.
+It is easily checked that the negative log-likelihood function in ML QST is neither Lipschitz nor smooth, violating standard assumptions in optimization literature \cite{Li2019a, Dvurechensky2020}.
+Hence, for example, even whether vanilla gradient descent converges for QST is unclear.
+This is perhaps why $R \rho R$, a heuristic algorithm known to be empirically fast, was developed via an expectation maximization, instead of convex optimization, argument \cite{Lvovsky2004, MolinaTerriza2004}.
+Unfortunately, $R \rho R$ does not always converge \cite{Rehacek2007}.
+The negative log-likelihood function is indeed self-concordant, so Newton's method is readily applicable \cite{Nesterov2004}.
+Nevertheless, the dimension of a quantum state grows exponentially with the number of qubits; the Hessian computations in Newton's method are computationally too expensive when the dimension is high.
+There are a few first-order (i.e., gradient-based) convex optimization algorithms provably converging for ML QST, such as diluted \( R \rho R \) \cite{Rehacek2007, Goncalves2014}, SCOPT \cite{Tran-Dinh2015b}\footnote{A similar algorithm is proposed and studied in \cite{Gao2019}, but the bounded Hessian assumption therein renders the algorithm inapplicable to ML QST.}, NoLips \cite{Bauschke2017}, the Frank-Wolfe method \cite{Odor2016, Dvurechensky2020, Zhao2020, Carderera2021}, and entropic mirror descent with line search \cite{Li2019a}.
+These are all batch methods.
+As they require computing the full gradient in every iteration, their per-iteration time complexities are at least linear in the sample size.
+To estimate a quantum state, it has been proved that the sample size must be exponential in the number of qubits \cite{ODonnell2016, Haah2017, Chen2022}. \looseness=-1

+Regarding the high dimension and sample size issues in ML QST, it is desirable to, like how we handle the same issues in modern machine learning applications, develop a stochastic first-order optimization method for ML QST.
+A stochastic first-order optimization method takes one or a few, instead of all, samples in each iteration and avoids computationally expensive Hessian computations.
+The stochastic quasi-Newton method for self-concordant minimization of \citet{Zhou2017} seems to apply.
+Nevertheless, its step size selection rule involves Hessian computations; moreover, its analysis assumes a bounded Hessian, which does not hold in ML QST.
+The stochastic mirror-prox and stochastic primal-dual hybrid gradient methods were considered for problems very similar to ML QST \cite{Alacaoglu2021,Chambolle2018,He2019}.
+However, their analyses assume either a bounded dual domain or Lipschitzness; both are violated in ML QST.